-- Marjorie Baldwin, President of Associated Women Students
+Margaret E. Jensen, President of Associated Women Students

-- Eunice Dersham, President of Religious Council

-- Jack Sinclair.
-Editor of the State News

-- Paul Griffith, President of Men's Council

-- Don Brandow, President of Union Board

-Deans Elisabeth Conrad and Fred T. Mitchell are advisors for the Student Council.
+Floyd Underwood, President of Religious council Thomas Greene, Editor of the State News Charles Hicks, President of Men's Council James Church, President of Union Board Deans Elisabeth Conrad and Fred T. Mitchell are advisers for the Student Council.

-Regular meetings are held on the first and third Tuesdays of each month, at 7:30 p. m., in the Union Building, and individuals desiring a hearing or having business to present to the council are invited to attend.
+Regular meetings are held on the first and third Tuesday of each month, at 7:30 p. m., in the Union Building, and individuals desiring a hearing or having business to present to the council are invited to attend.